Skip to main content

 David has an idea in mind – starting a culture school where people can learn about the cultures of France and the Oki Islands.
 Domestic participants can learn French and the culture of France, whereas participants from overseas can learn more about Chibu, Oki Islands and Japan.
 He is looking forward to running such an academy.

-In the past few years, eye-catching eateries have been popping up on the island: a stylish café run by a cattle farmer, a ramen shop specialising in shrimp broth run by a new islander, a baked goods shop etc. Out of all the new locations, David especially recommends Chez SAWA, a French restaurant established in 2022 that uses Chibu-grown ingredients.
+In the past few years, mouth-watering eateries have been popping up on the island: a stylish café run by a cattle farmer, a ramen shop specializing in shrimp broth run by a new islander, a baked goods shop etc. Out of all the new locations, David especially recommends Chez SAWA, a French restaurant established in 2022 that uses Chibu-grown ingredients.
 The Japanese chef of Chez SAWA is one of Chibu’s new islanders, but “it turns out he did his culinary training at Têtedoie, the restaurant I worked at.
 What a coincidence!”, says David.
 Once again, go-en worked its magic.

 David explaining the formation of Sekiheki (Red Cliff) using the landscape model.